vladradutoiu-99/lseg/README.md

  processed_files represent the number of files to be selected from each folder.
 The files are stored locally on the Docker image.
 The files are read using pandas.
  If the number of files available is less than processed_files, all of them will be used.
+ I have assumed that the files do not have to be manually uploaded by api and could be served static or from cloud storage.
+ This helped speed up development.

  max_concurrent_threads represents the number of threads to be used while processing the files.
  Default is 1.